OlliesWorld/wwc-boulder-slides/slides.md

 - 📝 **Productivity** - Editors can ship more frequently
 - 📈 **Scalable** - Switch other pieces as needed
 - 🧑‍💻 **Developer Friendly** - use workflows they prefer without impacting editors
 - 🎢 **Performance** - pre-renders pages and SEO out of the box
 - 🔐 **Secure** - smaller area to attack, when seperate from the rest
 </div>
 <div></div>
  <div class="w-60">

 ## Use Cases, a few

 - Websites/Web apps
 - E-commerce sites
+- chatbots
 - Mobile Apps
 - Products & services
 - Digital signage 👀Burger King(Sanity)